ONSdigital/application-profile/rdf.md

 # RDF

 We represent our metadata and data as RDF.
-This allows us to represent our data in a way which is machine-readable, and allows us to consepualise how data interrelates easier using existing vocabularies and ontologies.
+This allows us to represent our data in a way which is machine-readable, and allows us to conceptualise how data interrelates easier using existing vocabularies and ontologies.

 ## Class diagram